Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m1.md

 - Kernel and U-Boot upgrade
   - Kernel for Raspberry Pi 4 has been upgraded to version 5.10.95.
   - U-boot has been upgraded to v2021.10.
-- PREEMPT_RT Support
+- PREEMPT_RT support
   - PREEMPT_RT applied kernel for Raspberry Pi 4 has been supported.
 - System and resource management
   - Cgroup hierarchy and configurations have been improved.
   - Partition detection mechanism in initrd has been optimized.
 - Device and sensor management
-  - Sensor attribute set API set for lidar sensor has been developed.
+  - Sensor attribute set APIs for lidar sensor have been developed.
   - USB gadget mode management based on bitmap has been developed.
   - API set for boot mode and reason has been developed.
   - Udev-based detection and recovery for dm-verity corruption have been developed.